Amazon CloudWatch: Comprehensive Observability and Monitoring on AWS

 ECS/EKSContainer metrics and logsMonitor containerized applications

-Step FunctionsExecution metricsMonitor workflow success/failure
+Step FunctionsExecution metricsMonitor workflow success and failure rates

-X-RayDistributed tracing integrationEnd-to-end request tracing
+X-RayDistributed tracing integrationEnd-to-end request tracing across services

-Systems ManagerRun Command integrationAuto-remediation actions
+Systems ManagerRun Command integrationAutomated remediation actions

-EventBridgeEvent-driven automationReact to resource state changes
+EventBridgeEvent-driven automationReact to resource state changes in real time

 CloudTrailAudit logsSecurity and compliance monitoring